MauroLuzzatto/explainy/README.rst

-explainy is a library for generating explanations for machine learning models in Python.
+explainy is a library for generating explanations for machine learning models in Python.
 It uses methods from Machine Learning Explainability and provides a standardized API to create feature importance explanations for samples.
 The explanations are generated in the form of plots and text.

 * Free software: MIT license